bluekitchen/btstack/chipset/README.md

 The most common one is the official "UART Transport", also called H4.
 It requires hardware flow control via the CTS/RTS lines and assumes no errors on the UART lines.

 ### HCI H5
 The "Three-Wire UART Transport", also called H5, makes use of the SLIP protocol to transmit a packet and can deal with packet loss and bit-errors by retransmission.
-While it is possible to use H5 really with "three wires" without hardware handshake, we recommend to use a full UART with hardware handshake.
+While it is possible to use H5 with only "three wires" and without a hardware handshake, we recommend using a full UART with a hardware handshake.
 If your design lacks the hardware handshake, H5 is your only option.

 ### BCSP
-The predecessor of H5.
-The main difference to H5 is that Even Parity is used for BCSP.
-To use BCSP with BTstack, you use the H5 transport and can call *hci_transport_h5_enable_bcsp_mode*
+BCSP is the predecessor of H5.
+The main difference is that BCSP uses even parity.
+To use BCSP with BTstack, use the H5 transport and call *hci_transport_h5_enable_bcsp_mode*.

 ### eHCILL
-Finally, Texas Instruments extended H4 to create the "eHCILL transport" layer that allows both sides to enter sleep mode without loosing synchronisation.
-While it is easier to implement than H5, it it is only supported by TI chipsets and cannot handle packet loss or bit-errors.
+Finally, Texas Instruments extended H4 to create the "eHCILL transport" layer that allows both sides to enter sleep mode without losing synchronization.
+While it is easier to implement than H5, it is only supported by TI chipsets and cannot handle packet loss or bit-errors.

 ### H4 over SPI
-Chipsets from Dialog Semiconductor and EM Marin allow to send H4 formatted HCI packets via SPI.
-SPI has the benefit of a simpler implementation for both Host Controller and Host as it does not require an exact clock.
-The SPI Master, here the Host, provides the SPI Clock and the SPI Slave (Host Controller) only has to read and update it's data lines when the clock line changes.
-The EM9304 supports an SPI clock of up to 8 Mhz.
-However, an additional protocol is needed to let the Host know when the Host Controller has HCI packet for it.
+Chipsets from Dialog Semiconductor and EM Marin allow H4-formatted HCI packets to be sent via SPI.
+SPI has the benefit of a simpler implementation for both Host Controller and Host, as it does not require an exact clock.
+The SPI Master, here the Host, provides the SPI clock and the SPI Slave (Host Controller) only has to read and update its data lines when the clock line changes.
+The EM9304 supports an SPI clock of up to 8 MHz.
+However, an additional protocol is needed to let the Host know when the Host Controller has an HCI packet for it.
 Often, an additional GPIO is used to signal this.

 ### HCI Shortcomings

-Unfortunately, the HCI standard misses a few relevant details:
+Unfortunately, the HCI standard lacks a few relevant details:

   * For UART based connections, the initial baud rate isn't defined but most Bluetooth chipsets use 115200 baud.
 For better throughput, a higher baud rate is necessary, but there's no standard HCI command to change it.
 Instead, each vendor had to come up with their own set of vendor-specific commands.
 Sometimes, additional steps, e.g. doing a warm reset, are necessary to activate the baud rate change as well.